Content of the studies

 - brain research methods and instrumentation, and

-The teaching faculty consists of recognized scientists in their research fields studying functions of sensory systems and cognitive functions, and developing brain research technologies.
+The teaching faculty consists of recognised scientists in their research fields studying functions of sensory systems and cognitive functions and developing brain research technologies.
 The curriculum reflects the research interests of the teaching faculty.